ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

-# Intro to VS Code and TypeScript
+# Intro to web app architecture
-This lesson introduces VS Code and TypeScript including why this set of technology, a tour and basics using the IDE, and TypeScript fundamentals.
+This lesson provides an overview of how web apps work, HTML, and CSS to lay the foundation for the prototypes NTs will build.

 ## Learning objectives
 * TNTs will be able to...